foa-fag-og-arbejde/EFIngresProvider/Readme.md

 }
 ```

-Be aware that the tests create and drop tables while running tests.
+Be aware that the tests create and drop tables while running.
 So be sure to use an empty database, that is not used for anything else.